DanielOPerez/Very-Fast-Simulated-Annealing/Pyhton/README.md

 This folder contains a Python version of the Very Fast Simulated Annealing global optimization algorithm.
-There is also an example which consist in a sparse-spike deconvolution of a synthetic seismic trace.
+There is also an example which consist in finding the absolute minimum of the multivariate Rosenbrock.